Deeper Commentary

 day to day, and from month to month, and chose the twelfth month, which is

-the month Adar- The idea is that every day they cast lots to see
+the month Adar- Some think that the idea is that every day they cast lots to see

 which month and day they should do it on, but the date given was about as